tannerdolby/eleventy-plugin-metagen/README.md

 ```

 ## What does it do?
-The plugin turns [11ty shortcodes](https://www.11ty.dev/docs/shortcodes/) like this:
+The plugin turns [11ty shortcodes](https://www.11ty.dev/docs/shortcodes/) in a Nunjucks template like this:

 ```njk
 {% metagen